trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 - which rigid-contact features depend on it,
 - and how users should configure examples/simulations accordingly.

+If an existing example is updated to use frictional rigid contact, update it in this PR and make the callback requirement explicit there as well.

 ### Acceptance criteria

+- The friction/history-dependent runtime fields introduced here are active in code that lands in this same PR.
-- The rigid-contact history lifecycle is callback-driven and reviewed separately from the core force law.
+- The rigid-contact history lifecycle is callback-driven.
 - The history design is generic enough for rigid-rigid contact.
 - Rigid-rigid contact is not broken or silently excluded.
+- No dormant friction/history API remains after the PR is merged.

 ### Explicit non-goals

 - no wall-specific patch normalization yet,
 - no wall-only resting-contact projection yet,
+- no wall-only control parameters that are still inactive,
 - no material/specification models yet.

 ---

-## PR 3: Wall-Specific Manifold Extensions And Patch Normalization
+## PR 3: Wall-Specific Manifold Extensions And Active Wall Controls

 ### Proposed title

-`Extend rigid-wall manifolds with patch normalization and wall-specific state`
+`Extend rigid-wall manifolds and activate wall-only controls`

 ### Objective

-Port the wall-specific parts of the branch that improve rigid-wall contact quality but do not naturally apply to rigid-rigid contact.
+Port the wall-specific parts of the branch that improve rigid-wall contact quality but do not naturally apply to rigid-rigid contact, and activate any remaining wall-only runtime controls whose behavior first becomes live here.

 ### Why this PR exists separately